rtbigdata/geojson-mongo-import.py/README.md

 # geojson-mongo-import.py
-Import GeoJSON file into MongoDB using Python
+Fast GeoJSON file import into MongoDB using Python

 Before running ensure you have the PyMongo module installed: